• Skip to primary navigation

 • Add rinsed rice to the insert of the Instant Pot.

-• Add water, coconut aminos, garlic olive oil, dried thyme and salt to the rice and chicken thighs.
-Stir well.
+• Add water, coconut aminos, olive oil, garlic powder, dried thyme and salt to the rice and chicken thighs.

 • Add the lid to the Instant Pot and move the valve to sealing.

-• Turn the instant pot on, set it to low pressure for 15 minutes.
+• Turn the instant pot on, high pressure for 7 minutes.

 Notes